 An AP shall not set any subfields of the User Info field of a Trigger frame to a value that is not supported by the recipient non-STA of the User Info field.
 An AP shall not set any subfields of a TRS Control subfield to a value that is not supported by the recipient non-AP STA of the TRS Control subfield.
-When an RU is allocated to only one non-AP STA the Starting Spatial Stream subfield for that non-AP STA shall be set to 0.[20997, 20998, 20221]
+When an RU is allocated to only one non-AP STA the Starting Spatial Stream subfield for that non-AP STA shall be set to 0.
+An AP shall set the RU Allocation subfield of the User Info field of a Trigger frame or TRS Control subfield that is addressed to a non-AP STA to a value that ensures that the RU allocated to the STA lies within the operating bandwidth of the STA (see 27.3.2.6, 27.3.2.8 and 27.3.2.9) or within the SST subchannel (if applicable) in which the STA is operating on (see 26.8.7).[20997, 20998, 20221]

 MU-BAR variant